Back to Blog

 Warning pattern: TACoS is rising while total revenue is flat or declining.
 Your ads are becoming less efficient and not generating organic momentum.
 Something needs to change.

 Launch pattern: TACoS is high and rising, but total revenue is growing rapidly.
-This is normal and expected during a product launch phase.
+This is normal and expected during a new book launch phase.
 You are investing heavily in visibility, and organic rankings have not caught up yet.

 Common ACoS Mistakes That TACoS Would Have Prevented